PurdueDualityLab/PTM-Naming/README.md

 # EMSE Artifact

-> Artifact repository for paper: **"I see models being a whole other thing": Naming Practices of Pre-Trained Models in Hugging Face**
+> Artifact repository for paper: **“I see models being a whole other thing”: An Empirical Study of Pre-Trained Model Naming Conventions and A Tool for Enhancing Naming Consistency**

 ## Overview